f0lg0/Oncogene/README.md

 ## COMING SOON!

-- Port for Linux machines
 - Keylogger files encryption

 Some people suggested me to use argparse to avoid setting things manually inside the code but there's a problem: if you plan on deploying it with the method that I've explained before then atgparse doesn't make sense.
-I will tho add it anyway.
-Stay tuned!

 ## FAQs